A generalized Hurwitz stability criterion via rectangular block Hankel matrices for nonmonic matrix polynomials: Acknowledgement

 \section{Acknowledgement}

 The authors thank Professor Vanni Noferini for in-person discussions, which provided invaluable theoretical and computational insights for this research.
 The authors thank Yipeng Zhang for his contribution to Fig. \ref{fig:main1}.
-The first author was supported by the Scientific Research Fund from the National Natural Science Foundation of China (Grant number 12401489), the Beijing Natural Science Foundation (Grant number 1244044) and Beijing Normal University at Zhuhai (Grant number 111032119).
+This work was supported by the Scientific Research Fund from the National Natural Science Foundation of China (12401489), the Beijing Natural Science Foundation (1244044) and Beijing Normal University at Zhuhai (111032119).